Angel's Trumpet -

 0 Green Thumbs Up

-John Heider · Gardenality Genius · Zone 9B · 25° to 30° F · Comment About Planting
+Maple Tree · Gardenality Genius · Zone 10A · 30° to 35° F · Comment About Planting

 This Brugmansia can tolerate heat, humidity, and full sun.
 It grows best in rich soil with good drainage and requires regular watering.
 Keep watered every few days in warm weather until established.
 It grows well in containers, and looks super in foundation plantings of mixed borders.
 It is killed back to its roots in regions with winter frosts or mild subfreezing temperatures; it then sprouts in the late spring once soils have warmed considerably.
 Where not hardy, it may be planted as an annual or taken inside to overwinter.
 In hot summer areas even partial shade exposures may be best for 'Charles Grimaldi'.